JoshOrndorff/kulupu/README.md

 ```

 ### Mining
+This portion is optional for workshop participation.
+If you want to actively attack or defend the chain you will need to follow these instructions.
+If you just want to use the network and experience the effects, you may skip this section.

 Install `subkey`:

 ```bash
 cargo install --force --git https://github.com/paritytech/substrate subkey
 ```
+TODO Can we save recompile, by using the subkey that's already in `vendor`?

 Generate an account to use as the target for mining: